quicksilver0/beautiful-jekyll/_posts/2018-07-10-Data_preprocessing.md

 ---
+layout: post
 title: Cheatsheet: Data Preprocessing
 date: 2018-07-10
-tags: cheatsheet preprocessing
 category: cheatsheet
-layout: post
-comments: true
+tags: [cheatsheet preprocessing]
 ---

 This is a cheatsheet article with steps on data preprocessing required for deep learning endeavors.

 ### Read in and slice